-The main differences between guarantor mortgages and traditional repayment mortgages are that, with a guarantor mortgage, a parent or other relative guarantees to meet your monthly mortgage payments if you can’t.
+The main differences between guarantor mortgages and traditional repayment mortgages are that, with a guarantor product, a parent or other relative guarantees to meet your monthly mortgage payments if you can’t.
 They’re assessed like borrowers but they don’t put up any assets as security, they don’t have to help with the deposit, they’re not updated in the same way as the actual borrowers and they’re not on the title deeds - they simply guarantee the monthly payments.

-Who Can Be a Guarantor for a Mortgage?
+Who Can Be a Guarantor?